It will help your application a great deal if you can collect at least one piece of medical evidence.

 I’ve seen a lot of people with Chronic fatigue Syndrome lose their minds with worry trying to get more and more tests or trying to get the “right” test to prove they are disabled.
 I want to reassure you that that is not how Social Security Disability works.
 There are many parts of the process and getting tests is just one part.
 You can’t get approved off of tests alone.
 Please don’t lose your mind (or your pocketbook).

-- An abnormal magnetic resonance imaging (MRI) brain scan
+- An abnormal magnetic resonance imaging (MRI) brain scan (Note: Some people get other types of brain scans: QEEG or SPECT or PET scans)

-- Neurally mediated hypotension (through Tilt table testing)
+- Neurally mediated hypotension – through Tilt Table testing.

 - Abnormal sleep studies appropriately evaluated

-- Psychological testing showing neurocognitive impairment
+- Psychological testing showing neurocognitive impairment (Note: one type of testing some people use is neuropsychological testing)

 - Medical findings showing neurological impairment or other mental problems

-- An elevated antibody titer to Epstein-Barr virus (EBV) capsid antigen equal to or greater than 1:5120, or early antigen equal to or greater than 1:640
+- An elevated antibody titer to Epstein-Barr virus (EBV) capsid antigen equal to or greater than 1:5120, or early antigen equal to or greater than 1:640 (Note: Some people have indicated that the numbers listed in this ruling are very high.
+If you have an abnormal EBV test that doesn’t meet these numbers, it is still worth noting and may be helpful).

-Social Security will also accept medical signs as a way to establish a Medically Determined Impairment:
+Social Security will also accept medical signs as a way to establish a Medically Determined Impairment.

 - Other medical signs.
 For example: Frequent viral infections with prolonged recovery; Sinusitis; Ataxia; Extreme pallor or Pronounced weight change.
-An acute infectious inflammatory event may precede the onset of Chronic Fatigue syndrome

 - Any other medical signs consistent with medically accepted clinical practice

-Sleepy Girl Tips for Testing for Chronic Fatigue Syndrome
+Tips for Testing for Chronic Fatigue Syndrome

 🌸 Luckily, this ruling recognizes that many people with CFS or ME test show normal results on tests.
 The ruling include this sentence: “Standard laboratory test results in the normal range are characteristic for many people with Chronic Fatigue Syndrome, and they should not be relied upon to the exclusion of all other clinical evidence”